-The Group's revenue decreased by RM75.7 million or 14% to RM457.2 million in the current financial year attributed mainly to the loss of revenue during the MCO period as the Group's operations had been halted for nearly one and a half months from 18 March 2020 to 30 April 2020.
-The Group's export markets had contributed 38% to the total revenue compared to 34% of the previous year.
-North America remained the main contributor followed by Asean countries and Oceania region for the Group's export market.
+The Group's revenue increased by RM70.0 million or 15% to RM527.2 million in the current financial year, contributed mainly by the increase in sales volume.
+The revenue for the last financial year was affected by the MCO 1.0 as the Group's operations had been halted for nearly one and a half months from 18 March 2020 to 30 April 2020.
+The Group's export markets had contributed approximately 35% to total revenue compared to 38% for the previous year.
+North America remained the main contributor to the Group's export markets, followed by Asean countries and the Oceania region.

-The Group's revenue for FY2020 was solely contributed by the Aluminium Segment as the Property Segment was still in its early stages during the financial year.
+The Aluminium Segment was the sole contributor to the Group's revenue for FY2021 as the Property Segment was still in its project planning stages during the financial year.